Catherine22/ClassLoader/README.md

 This repository hosts an example of dynamically loading an apk and in-depth documentation.

 It's a very powerful technique to load apks from internal storage with ClassLoader.
-You can automatically update your app without reinstalling because everything would be done by your application is dynamically loaded.
+You can automatically update your app without reinstalling.
+Developers fix bugs, add new features and package to an apk (I call it main apk), upload to your server.
+The only thing your application has to do is download the latest main apk and load to your application.

 ## 4 steps to master this project
  1. Publisher your class loader apk.
- 2. Upload the main apk to your server make sure that every one has installed class loader app could download it.
+ 2. Upload the main apk to your server, only users who have installed class loader app can download it.
  3. Users install class loader apk.
- 4. Users open classLoader app to download the main apk which includes logic of what your app really do, and load it.
+ 4. Users open classLoader app to download the main apk which includes features of what your app really do and load it to class loader app.

 Assume that you fixed bugs and you are going to update your app, all you have to do is step2.
 Then, as users launch class loader app, it's going to download the latest apk you just uploaded and load it to class loader app.
-It's a little like 'hotfix'.
+It's kind of like 'hotfix'.

-Therefore, you most create two projects, one loads classes and one includes logic.
+Therefore, you most create two projects, one loads classes and another includes features and layouts.

 ### The main job of ClassLoader app is
- - Download and varify the main apk
+ - Download and validate the main apk
  - Load the main apk

-### And what the main apk does are
+### And what the main apk does is
- -  Features like chatting, taking photos, scanning QR codes, etc.
+ -  Features like chatting, taking photos, scanning QR codes, login or anything.
- -  User interfaces, classes, libraries... any bussiness your app providers.
+ -  Layouts, classes, libraries... any businesses your app provides.

 In this project, I use this ClassLoader app to load [Resource1.apk] and [Resource2.apk].